renatoathaydes/osgiaas/docs/cli/osgiaas-cli-javac.md

 # OSGiaaS CLI Javac Module

+> Status: alpha

 The OSGiaaS CLI Javac Module exports the `java` command which can run Java code statements, return the value of simple Java expressions, or compile Java classes on the run.

+The [osgiaas-javac](../lang/osgiaas-javac.md) Compiler is used to compile Java code.

 ## Details